Teresa Strasser: The Adam Carolla Show and The Adam Carolla Podcast

-Strasser replaced Rachel Perry on The Adam Carolla Show on May 8, 2006, as the news anchor for the radio program She had previously served as a fill-in before Perry officially left the show.
+Strasser replaced Rachel Perry on The Adam Carolla Show on May 8, 2006, as the news anchor for the radio program.
+She had previously served as a fill-in before Perry officially left the show.
 In 2010, she left the show when taping was moved to nighttime, which caused a scheduling conflict.
 She was replaced by "radio co-host and News Girl," Alison Rosen.

 Teresa's Ex-Files

 A segment on the show in September 2006 focused on Strasser's past relationships.
 Her past boyfriends, such as Jimmy Kimmel Live! writer and The Sarah Silverman Program actor Steve Agee and a marketing executive named Brandon, discussed why their relationship failed.
 Normally, the skit is embarrassing for Strasser and her ex, such as when she claimed Agee cried after sex.
 The segment debuted September 6, 2006 with writer Greg Lee, whom Strasser dated for eight months.

-During the segment with Agee, Strasser also admitted that she had once been conned by a sexual pervert.
-She said a man stripped and masturbated in her apartment after she had invited him in, mistakenly thinking one of her friends had bought her a Strip-o-gram.

 Strasser is also known to have dated former American Idol host Brian Dunkleman.

 The Parent Experiment Podcast

-From February to August 2010, Strasser and Lynette Carolla (wife of Adam Carolla) co-hosted a weekly hourlong podcast on their parenting experiences.
+From February to August 2010, Strasser and Lynette Carolla (wife of Adam Carolla) co-hosted a weekly hour long podcast on their parenting experiences.
 Strasser left the Parent Experiment due to other commitments, and was replaced by Susanna Brisk.